beerdrinkncodemonkeys/whatitslike/README.md

 # Purpose

 The ultimate goal for this project is to eventually go live with something useful.
 Perhaps even earn some coin - who knows?
+But for now it is just a pet project.

 # Tech stack